kfjahnke/envutil/README.md

 value 1 for bilinear interpolation.
 In envutil, I have decided against using positive 'itp' values from 'meaning' b-splines -here, you pass --itp 1 for all splines, and --degree and --prefilter additionally condition the spline.

+##  --prefilter DEG   prefilter degree (>= 0) for the b-spline
+##  --degree DEG      degree of the b-spline (>= 0)

+Images created with itp set to 1 or -2 both use b-splines as their substrate.
+If you don't pass --degree or --prefilter, a degree-1 b-spline is used - this is also known as 'bilinear interpolation' and already 'quite good'.
+But higher spline degrees can produce even better output, especially if the view magnifies the source image, and the star-shaped artifacts of the bilinear interpolation become visible.
+If you only pass 'degree', the spline will be set up as an interpolating spline, meaning it will yield precisely the same pixel values as the input when evaluated at discrete coordinates.
+This requires prefiltering of the spline coefficients with a prefilter of the same degree as the spline.
+If you pass a different prefilter degree, the coefficients are prefiltered *as if* the spline degree were so, whereas the evaluation is done with the given degree.
+You can use this to produce smoother output (lower prefilter degree than spline degree) or to sharpen them (higher prefilter degree than spline degree).
+A disadvantage of interpolating splines is that they will produce ringing artifacts if the input signal isn't band-limited to half the Nyquist frequency.
+With raw images straight from the camera this is usually the case, but processed or generated images ofthen have high frequency content which will result in these artifacts, which become annoyingly visible at high magnifications.
+One way to deal with this problem is to accept a certain amount of smoothing by omitting the prefilter - so, passing --prefilter 0 and --degree greater than one.
+With a spline degree of two and no prefiltering, there is mild suppression of high frequencies, but there are no ringing artifacts, and this is often a good compromise.

 # Twining-specific options